Telfast

 Can I buy Telfast (fexofenadine) over-the-counter in the UK?

 Telfast is only available on prescription.
-It cannot be bought over-the-counter from pharmacies or supermarkets.
-However, you can get a private prescription for Telfast online following a consultation with one of our doctors.
+It cannot be bought over the counter from pharmacies or supermarkets.
+However, you can obtain a private prescription for Telfast online after consulting with one of our doctors.

-In 2022, Sanofi - the manufacturers of Telfast - released an over-the-counter fexofenadine tablet called Allevia.
+In 2022, Sanofi, the manufacturer of Telfast, released an over-the-counter fexofenadine tablet called Allevia.
 This tablet contains 120mg of fexofenadine hydrochloride.

 Treatment information